 Exposure to environmental/occupational hazards.
 Long-term exposure to benzene or other toxins, such as tobacco smoke and insecticides, may increase the risk of developing MDS.

 Previous chemotherapy or radiation treatment.
 Approximately 20% of people who develop MDS previously received chemotherapy or radiation therapy.
-This type of MDS is called secondary MDS (see Subtypes).
+This type of MDS is called secondary MDS (see Subtypes and Classification).

 To continue reading this guide, use the menu on the side of your screen to select another section.